Comparison of Indonesian and Standard Malay

-Indonesian and Standard Malay are two standardised varieties of the Malay language, used officially in Indonesia (and in Timor Leste as a working language) on one hand and in Brunei, Malaysia and Singapore on the other.
+Indonesian and Malaysian Malay are two standardised varieties of the Malay language, the former used officially in Indonesia (and in Timor Leste as a working language) and the latter in Brunei, Malaysia and Singapore.
 Both varieties are generally mutually intelligible, yet there are noticeable differences in spelling, grammar, pronunciation and vocabulary, as well as the predominant source of loanwords.
 The differences can range from those mutually unintelligible with one another, to those having a closer familial resemblance.
+The divergence between Indonesian and "Standard" Malay are systemic in nature and, to a certain extent, contribute to the way the two sets of speakers understand and react to the world, and are more far- reaching with a discernible cognitive gap than the difference between dialects.
 The regionalised and localised varieties of Malay can become a catalyst for intercultural conflict, especially in higher education.

 Perception

 To non-native speakers the two varieties may seem identical, but to native speakers the differences are noticeable through both diction and accent.
 They affect the broadcasting industry with regard to foreign language subtitling, for example, in DVD movies and on cable TV.
 In order to reach a wider audience, both Indonesian and Malay subtitles are sometimes displayed in a movie, along with other language subtitles.
-Another example is Malaysian TV providing Malay subtitling on Indonesian sinetrons (TV dramas) aired in Malaysia (but, in Malaysian and Bruniean languages is "teledrama"), and vice versa.
+Another example is Malaysian TV providing Malay subtitling on Indonesian sinetrons (TV dramas) aired in Malaysia and vice versa.
+An intelligibility test was done in 1998 by Asmah Haji Omar to Malaysian Malay linguistics students with Indonesian newspapers shows the odd, unintelligible and unusual items formed 30% of the totality.

-The Malay language in Indonesia and Malaysia also differs in recognition, where in Malaysia it enjoys status as the national language (Malaysian language), while in Indonesia it is considered a regional language in Malay-speaking areas such as the eastern coast of Sumatra and West Kalimantan.
+The Malay language in Indonesia and Malaysia also differs in recognition, where in Malaysia it enjoys status as the national language (Malaysian Malay), while in Indonesia it is considered a regional language in Malay-speaking areas such as the eastern to southern coast of Sumatra and West Kalimantan.
 The term "Malay language" (Bahasa Melayu) in Indonesia and Malaysia invites different perceptions from its respective people.
-To Malaysians, the Malay language is generally understood as the national language of Malaysia, with Malaysian language (Bahasa Malaysia) being a precise appellation for the Malay variety used in the country.
+To Malaysians, the Malay language is generally understood as the national language of Malaysia being a precise appellation for the Malay variety used in the country.
 Between 1986 and 2007, the term Bahasa Melayu was used instead of Bahasa Malaysia, until the latter was reinstated, in order to instill a sense of belonging among Malaysians of all races, rather than just Malays.
 Therefore, there was no clear distinction between the use of the term Malay (Bahasa Melayu) and the national language of Malaysia (Bahasa Malaysia).
-In Brunei, where Malay is also an official language, the language is known as Bahasa Melayu and in English as "Malay".
+In Brunei and Singapore, where Malay is also an official language, the language is known as Bahasa Melayu and in English as "Malay".